-Learn some of the Object Oriented concepts such as creating classes, objects, methods overloading, constructors, destructors, polymorphism, dynamic data and more, to develop applications based on Object Oriented design concept.
-This is an excellent course for student planning to take AP Computer Science, preparing for Oracle Associate Java Certification Exam, developing software in Java, or wanting to develop career as a Software Engineer.
+Students will learn the Object-Oriented Programming concepts such as creating classes, objects, methods overloading, constructors, polymorphism, dynamic data, and more, to develop applications based on Object-Oriented design concepts.
+This is an excellent course for a student planning to take AP Computer Science, preparing for Oracle Associate Java Certification Exam, developing software in Java, or wanting to develop a career as a Software Engineer.

 Following are the objective of this course:

 - Introduce the modern programming concepts and other design methodologies using Java